tpoisot/ms_connectance_complexity/reply.md

 ### Comments for the author

 I would find a more appropriate reference for “complex” in the 6th line of the introduction.

-> We do not see what the problem with this reference is (nor does the referee suggest a more suitable one).
+> We do not see what the problem with this reference is, but are welcome to more accurate suggestions.

 ‘Networks’ should be ‘Ecological networks’ in that same sentence.